grafana/agent/docs/sources/flow/config-language/_index.md

 # Configuration language

-{{< param "PRODUCT_NAME" >}} uses a custom configuration language called River to dynamically configure and connect components.
+{{< param "PRODUCT_NAME" >}} dynamically configures and connects components with a custom configuration language called River.

 River aims to reduce errors in configuration files by making configurations easier to read and write.
 River configurations use blocks that can be easily copied and pasted from the documentation to help you get started as quickly as possible.

 A River configuration file tells {{< param "PRODUCT_NAME" >}} which components to launch and how to bind them together into a pipeline.

-The syntax of River is centered around blocks, attributes, and expressions.
+The syntax of River uses blocks, attributes, and expressions.

 ```river
 // Create a local.file component labeled my_file.